-13.7 In all other cases a Change Proposal which relates to a Part 2 Matter shall be rejected.
-Notwithstanding such rejection, where:
+13.6A.2 the sum of the Weighted Votes of the Groups in that Party Category which voted to reject the proposal is greater than 35%.

+13.7 Notwithstanding Clause 13.6A, where:

-13.7.1 the tests under Clauses 13.6.1 and 13.6.2 are satisfied in respect of all the Party Categories that were eligible to vote and that comprise 3 or more Groups; and
+13.7.1 the tests under Clauses 13.6.1 are satisfied in respect of all the Party Categories that were eligible to vote and that comprise 3 or more Groups; and

-13.7.2 such rejection occurred only because either or both of the tests under Clauses 13.6.1 and 13.6.2 were not satisfied in respect of one or more Party Categories that comprise fewer than 3 Groups,
+13.7.2 the Change Proposal was rejected only because either or both of the tests under Clauses 13.6A.1 and 13.6A.2 were satisfied in respect of one or more Party Categories that comprise fewer than 3 Groups,

 then, the Change Proposal shall be deemed to relate to a Part 1 Matter and the Parties shall be deemed to recommend to the Authority that the proposal should be rejected.

+13.7A Where none of Clauses 13.6, 13.6A or 13.7 apply to a Change Proposal which relates to a Part 2 Matter, then the Change Proposal shall be deemed to have been withdrawn.